SEND Information Report for 2022-2023

-The purpose of identifying a need is to work out what we need to do next, and not to fit a child into a category.
-However, we would broadly consider SEN in 4 categories:
+The purpose of identifying a need is to work out what we need to do next, and not to fit a pupil into a specific category.
+However, we would broadly consider SEN using four main descriptors:

 For some children we may want to seek advice from outside specialists.
-This may include health, social care, Local Authority support services or voluntary sector organisations.
+This may include health, social care, local authority support services or voluntary sector organisations.
 A full list of specialist services available in Norfolk can be found on the Local Offer website.
-We regularly engage educational psychologists, specialist teachers and speech and language therapists to assess individual pupil’s needs and provide advice and training to staff.
-If advice from outside specialists is needed, a referral will be made in consultation with parents/carers and the pupil where appropriate.
+We regularly engage educational psychologists, specialist teachers and speech and language therapists to assess an individual pupil’s needs and provide advice and training to staff.
+If advice from outside specialists is sought, a referral will be made in consultation with parents/carers and the pupil where appropriate.

-After assessments and discussions, we would agree that the child is registered as having ‘SEN support’ and begin a process of graduated support.
+After assessments and discussions, we would agree that the pupil is identified as having ‘SEN support’ and begin a process of graduated support.

 Supporting children with SEND

 At West Earlham Junior School we work hard to ensure that all children make good progress at school and to meet their individual needs.
 We believe that early identification of SEND and early intervention is essential in order for children with special educational needs to make good progress from their relative starting points.